Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: A two potential framework to model strain-induced crystallization

 We consider the $n$-th increment within the discretized time interval, i.e., $\pren t \in \{\prescript{1}{}{t}, ..., \prescript{r}{}{t}\}$ and aim at computing~$\pren \omega$.
 We assume that $\prescript{n-1}{}{\omega}$ is known and $\pren{\te F}, \, {}^n\! \Delta t$ are given. \footnote{Without loss of generality, we define the initial conditions $\prescript{0}{}{\omega} = 0, \, \prescript{0}{}{\te F} = \te I$ at $\prescript{0}{}{t} = \SI{0}{\second}$.
 Also note that, when the predictor-corrector scheme is employed at the quadrature point level to compute a finite element solution, the given value of $\pren{\te F}$ does not necessarily refer to the converged value of the corresponding increment, but rather to the value from the current global Newton iteration for the nodal values of displacement.} In the preliminary predictor step, we compute a trial value of crystallinity $\omntr$ assuming $\pren \mu_0 = \pren \mu_1 =0$, i.e., without enforcing the constraint~$\omntr \in [0,1]$.
 To this end, we solve the reduced form of~\eqref{eq:biot_discr},

 for $\omntr$, employing a local Newton iteration scheme.
 If the obtained solution is indeed within the admissible interval, we assume $\pren \omega =\omntr$.
 Otherwise, in the case $\omntr \notin [0, 1]$, a corrector step follows.
 The key idea is to push the crystallinity back to the closest boundary of the admissible interval.
 In case of $\omntr < 0$, we assume $\pren \omega = 0$ and compute $\pren \mu_0$ from~\eqref{eq:biot_discr}, accordingly.
-Conversely, if $\omntr > 1$, $\pren \omega = 1$ is assumed and the corresponding value $\pren \mu_1$ is identified from~\eqref{eq:biot_discr}.
+Conversely, if $\omntr > 1$, $\pren \omega = 1$ is assumed and the corresponding value $\pren \mu_1$ is identified from~\eqref{eq:biot_discr}. { Subsequently, it is verified that \eqref{eq:kkt1_discr}\textsubscript{2} and \eqref{eq:kkt2_discr}\textsubscript{2}, respectively, are satisfied, i.e., that $\pren \mu_0 \geq 0$ and $\pren \mu_1 \geq 0$ hold.} \footnote{ For the present model, we cannot provide a formal proof that the corrector step in every scenario indeed yields two non-negative~$\pren \mu_0, \pren \mu_1 $.
+However, their non-negativity has been verified numerically, considering a representative set consisting of a large number of test state variable tuples.
+These also include extreme deformation states that exceed the physically relevant range, such as uniaxial deformation with axial stretches~$\lambda \in [0.02, 20]$.
+A possible strategy to guarantee that the corrector step yields non-negative Lagrange multipliers by construction of the model would be to require convexity of $\psi$ with respect to $\omega$.
+However, this model variant resulted in a poorer approximation of the experimental data compared to the proposed model and was therefore not pursued further in this work. }